cogmetrics/psychometrics-wiki/docs/misc/mega-test.md

 ---
 id: mega-test
-title: What is the Mega Test?
+title: MEGA Test and other High Range Tests
-description: Information about the Mega Test
+description: MEGA Test and other High Range Tests
 ---